DHTMLX/docs-diagram/docs/guides/ai-integrations/mcp-server.md

 What format does DHTMLX Diagram use for serialized data, and how do I reload it?
 ~~~

-## Tips for effective Diagram prompts
+## Writing prompts the MCP server can act on

 - **Name the API surface.** Distinguish between the diagram instance and the editor, for example: "in the DHTMLX Diagram Editor" vs. "on the diagram object".
 The server retrieves more relevant docs when the target is clear.
 - **Include the shape type.** Prompts like "a swimlane shape" or "a custom shape with HTML content" retrieve the correct reference pages faster than generic "a shape".